Sodium Intake Reduction Strategy Development

 IMPH convened a stakeholder group to explore possible strategies to reduce sodium intake in South Carolina.
 To assist this process, IMPH provided research on best practices across the country on sodium intake reduction and wrote a brief to provide education on scientifically identified best practices.

 Download a copy of “Considering Sodium Intake Reduction Strategies in South Carolina,” published in March 2013.
-Further information on the brief may be found here.

 In April 2013 the South Carolina House of Representatives passed a resolution (H. 3879) to raise awareness of the danger of excessive salt intake to the health of South Carolinians.
 This resolution was sponsored by Representatives Bakari Sellers (D – Bamberg) and John Richard King (D – York) and points out that consuming excessive amounts of sodium is associated with high blood pressure.